-Sick Family Allowance

-Up to 52.5 additional hours (7 days) Up to 112.5 additional hours (15 days) Up to 150 additional hours (20 days) Up to 195 additional hours (26 days)
+Leave Service Credit Sick Family Allowance Over 1 year to 3 years Up to 52.5 additional hours (7 days) Over 3 years to 15 years Up to 112.5 additional hours (15 days) Over 15 years to 25 years Up to 150 additional hours (20 days) Over 25 years Up to 195 additional hours (26 days)

-- b.
+b.
 During the initial 20 days (150 hours) of absence, paid annual and personal leave and/or unpaid leave shall be used and may include leave provided under Section 3 above.
 The additional sick family leave allowance must be used prospectively, and may not be retroactively charged for any of the initial 20 days (150 hours).
-A separate 20 day (150 hour) requirement must be met for each different serious health condition and/or family member and for each calendar year, even if not all of the additional days were used during the previous calendar year. - c.
+A separate 20 day (150 hour) requirement must be met for each different serious health condition and/or family member and for each calendar year, even if not all of the additional days were used during the previous calendar year.

+c.
 The initial 20 days (150 hours) of absence may be accumulated and the additional leave may be used on an intermittent basis.

-- d.
+d.
 Proof of the family member's serious health condition as defined by the Family and Medical Leave Act must be provided on the Commonwealth's Serious Health Condition Certification form.
-Proof may be required for each absence during the 20 day (150 hour) period and subsequent additional sick family leave period. - e.
-Family member for the purposes of this Section is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child or parent of the employee or child of the employee's domestic partner or any other person qualifying as a dependent of the employee under IRS eligibility criteria. - Section 5.
+Proof may be required for each absence during the 20 day (150 hour) period and subsequent additional sick family leave period.

+e.
+Family member for the purposes of this Section is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child or parent of the employee or child of the employee's domestic partner or any other person qualifying as a dependent of the employee under IRS eligibility criteria.

+Section 5.
 Employees may use up to five days (37.5 hours) of sick leave for the death of the employee's spouse, domestic partner, parent, step-parent, child, or stepchild, or the child of the employee's domestic partner and up to three days (22.5 hours) of such leave may be used for the death of a brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, foster child, step-sister, step-brother, son or daughter-in-law, brother or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle, or any relative residing in the employee's household or the following relatives of the employee's domestic partner: parent, brother, sister, grandparent, or grandchild.